 When is stress a problem?

 This can differ between people depending on their personality, their coping skills, the severity of the symptoms, the support they have around them and the demands of life.
 What is not seen as a problem by one person may cause a number of difficulties for someone else.
 It is about how it affects you, what it is interfering with and what it is stopping you from doing.
-Symptom severity in itself does not necessarily indicate how much of a problem stress may be in a person’s life.
 What matters is whether it is a problem for you.
 Often a little stress is not something to be worried about.
-However, ongoing ‘chronic stress’ can cause or exacerbate many physical and mental health problems, including:
+However, ongoing ‘chronic stress’ can increase risk of, or exacerbate many physical and mental health problems, including:

 - Cardiovascular disease, including heart disease, high blood pressure, abnormal heart rhythms, heart attacks and stroke